💬 WhatsApp us — ask anything or use the form below

 Tell us your dates and hotel.
 We reply by email/WhatsApp within 24 hours to confirm availability and the final price — no prepayment to ask a question.

-Bring warm layers (desert nights are cold year-round).
+Bring warm layers (desert nights can be cool even after warm days).
 Your driver handles all the logistics; meals at the camp are included.

 Pickup from your hotel and drive into the Kyzylkum Desert in a private air-conditioned vehicle.